 That said, their personality does play a role.
 Active cats will usually stress out laidback cats.
 It can be hard to tell a cat’s future temperament based on their actions as kittens, though.
 Ask the breeder of the litter to help you choose two cats that have similar personalities, as this may help them get along better.

 Based on this logic, it may not necessarily matter whether you choose two males or two females.
 Instead, it may only matter that you choose two cats of the same personality.
 After all, these cats are more likely to get along.
 There isn’t any current scientific data to back this up, though.

 Are Male Cats More Aggressive Toward Other Males?

-There is a misconception that male cats are more territorial and therefore, may be more aggressive toward other males.
-However, this isn’t necessarily true.
-Some males are territorial but some aren’t.
+There is a misconception that male cats are more territorial and, therefore, may be more aggressive toward other males.
+Sure, some males are territorial, but some aren’t.
 It is more of a matter of personality than sex.